Humor in the Workplace and the Law

 When Laughter Creates Legal Liability Risks for Business Owners

 A good sense of humor is often an admired trait in men and women.
 But what defines a sense of humor is something uniquely personal to each individual.
 What may be funny to you could be offensive to someone else.
-And, when it comes to workplace humor, what you may think is funny, could even be illegal.
+And, when it comes to workplace humor, what you may think is funny could even be illegal.

 Federal and many state’s laws protect minorities, disabled persons, women, and other employees from harassment, slander, and discrimination at work.
-A poorly chosen joke or off-the-cuff remark intended to be funny could cause you legal troubles.
+A poorly chosen joke or off-the-cuff remark intended to be funny could cause you legal trouble.

 There is no clear-cut legal definition of harassment, which makes it easy to file a lawsuit against an employer that participates in, or does not stop, inappropriate behavior in the workplace.

 According to Eugene Volokh, Professor of Law, UCLA School of Law: